mozilla/zamboni/docs/topics/translations.rst

 Translations
 ============================

-gettext in Javascript
+gettext in JavaScript
 =====================

-We have gettext in javascript!
+We have gettext in JavaScript!
 Just mark your strings with ``gettext()`` or ``ngettext()``.
 There isn't an ``_`` alias right now, since underscore.js has that.
-If we end up with a lot of js translations, we can fix that.
+If we end up with a lot of JS translations, we can fix that.
 Check it out::

     cd locale